motianhuo/wechat/README.md

 WeChat
 ===
-Social APP is popular all over the world, such as: Facebook, Line, Whatsapp, Kakao.
+Social apps are popular all over the world, such as Facebook, Line, Whatsapp, and Kakao.
-You still worry about their own project social module?
-You also thinking WeChat function is how to achieve?
+Do you still worry about their own social project modules?
+Are you also thinking WeChat could be used to achieve it?
 Don't worry, come and look at this!
-This project is a high copy WeChat, and based on WeChat do to some experience and UI optimization. implementation features:
+This project is a high copy WeChat, and based on WeChat, due to some experience and UI optimization.
+Implementation features:
--  The text chat between friends, expression, video calls, voice, the voice call, send a file, etc.
+-  Text chat between friends, expressions, video calls, file transfer, etc.
--  Group chat,
+-  Group chat
--  from the address book add buddy,
+-  Add buddies from address book
--  QR Code scanning add buddy, QR Code scanning transfer between friends,
+-  Scan QR Code to add buddy, Scan QR Code to transfer between friends
--  WeChat public account information push,
+-  WeChat public account information push
--  circle of friends.
+-  Circle of friends
--  etc.

-**If you are interest in this project, welcome to join our big family of open source!
+** If you are interested in this project, please feel free to join our big open-source family! **
-Family ！！！**

-Image
+Screenshots
 ===
 <img   src="http://ww3.sinaimg.cn/bmiddle/6705567egw1et8fc3m0htj20m80zktbd.jpg" />
 ===